Insurance Documentation That Actually Pays Out: What Adjusters Want to See

 System 2: Photograph paper receipts on the way home

 You don't need both systems.
 Just a system.
-The default "the receipt is in some drawer" is the system that loses you ~30% of any future claim.
+The default "the receipt is in some drawer" is the system that loses you the receipt right when you need it.

 Where to keep all of this